 |4:00 - 4:30||Recap of Lessons, Tools, and Resources: Key takeaways, questions, how will you utilize this information, expected challenges|

 |4:30 - 5:00||Wrap-Up: Complete your Smart Sheet and connect with your instructor to review your specific plan via assigned sign-up date|

-To reinforce skills after the workshop, participants may choose to review their personal video with Dr. Larson-Casselton on an appointment basis.
-We further recommend reading workshop materials, and following through with personal follow-up plan established during the course.
+To reinforce skills after the workshop, participants may choose to consult with the Instructor, on an appointment basis.

 Two weeks before your course you will receive a pre-work assignment.
 You will need to identify a strategic initiative you have responsibility for executing, meet with your manager to clarify the project specifications and complete the Strategic Initiative Summary Worksheet.
 This worksheet will be submitted to your course instructor to design relevant course case studies that will help you recognize your strategic execution goals.

 Michael Jablon, MBA - Director, Aldevron LLC and Adjunct Professor of Management Information Systems, Concordia College

 Over the years Michael has supported several of the region’s most innovative entrepreneurs as well as large corporations, such as McDonalds, Jiffy Lube, and Culligan.
 He has held several high-level positions in Strategy, Business Development, IT, Special Projects, and Contract Management and also serves as a popular part-time professor of Management Information Systems at Concordia College.

 Michael has experience leading state of the art initiatives in new business development, contract management, defense (including multi-year federal defense contracts), IT project management, strategic partnership management, all pointedly delivered to enable teams to successfully execute projects and strategic initiatives with a wide variety of tools.